mickem/nscp-docs/docs/tutorial/index.md

 | SimpleFileWriter     |            |                 | Write results to a file or pipe similar to NSCA                                                                                                        |

 !!! note
     This is the only difficult part.
-You must tell nsclient++ how to behave for the modules you want it to run.
+You must tell NSClient++ how to behave for the modules you want it to run.
     We will cover here the most needed modules, which are in bold in previous chapter.

 ## Default settings